BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

  - Make a pivot table of rodent requests per month (2012, 2013, 2014, 2015) per issue description.
 See (img/exersize3-piviot-table.jpg) for how to set up this pivot table.
  - Which months have the most rodent service requests?
 Why might this be the case?
  - Collectively, is there a part of the community district that has an overwhelming rodent problem?
 If so, does google street view show you anything?
+(Note, you will have to map out these per descriptions via CartoDB.)
  - Looking at all service requests, is there an area you would target to increase 311 service requests?

 **Note!**